 All accidents and near misses will be centrally recorded and collated for review by the Health and Safety Committee.
-All accident forms will be completed locally by either the attending First Aider, the injured person supervisor/Line Manager or the Centre Manager / Coordinator.
-Completed forms should then be forwarded to victoria.roberts@capel.ac.uk prepare a written Health and Safety Policy Statement with respect to the health and safety at work of employees and the organisational arrangements for carrying out that policy.
+All accident forms must be completed locally by either the attending First Aider, the injured person supervisor/Line Manager or the Facilities Manager.

-2.4 Capel Manor College
+1.4 Capel Manor College